 How Growth Works in Practice

 In the early stages, most small firms reinvest everything to build scale.
 Profits stay low, sometimes near zero.
 But once they reach a steady level of revenue and cover their fixed costs, something interesting happens.
 Extra sales begin to fall through to the bottom line.
 Earnings start growing faster than revenue.
-That’s operating leverage at work.
+That is operating leverage at work.

 You could say revenue gives a business its potential energy.
 Earnings convert that potential into motion.